 Why I'd eat here on Christmas: It's bound to have a nice vibrant, cheery atmosphere.

 Details: Via delle Muratte, 23.
 Tel: 06 6994 1166

 Open 365 days a year from 10am - 2am.
-Menu a la carte, but there's a slightly reduced menu for Christmas and New Years.
+Reservations for Christmas meals strongly recommended.

 i Clementini - One of my favorite restaurants near the Colosseum, and one of the few to have excellent quality, fresh food at very fair prices.
 Around 30 Euros per person not including drinks.

 Why I'd eat here on Christmas: First, I enjoy the food and casual ambiance.
 Second, this is a great area of Rome to be in any time, and certainly at Christmas!
 The basilica of San Clemente is right next door, (and lots of other great small churches I love are nearby.)
 Plus, there is a giant beautifully lit Christmas tree right by the Coliseum.
 So I'd spend my time before or after eating soaking up the Christmas feeling in this neighborhood.